Visa application forms

 Where can you apply for a VISA?

 You must organise a visa before you come to South Africa.
 You cannot apply for a visa at South African ports of entry.
-If there is a South African diplomatic or consular representative in your country, then you must submit your visa application to them.
-If there is no South African diplomat or consulate in your country, you can send your application to:
+If there is a South African diplomatic or consular representative in your country, then you must not submit your visa application to them, but to the VFS (Visa Facilitation Services) center nearest to you.

 Arrival in South Africa

-This temporary residence permit (TRP) must be kept valid and an application for extension (BI-159) can be submitted at any regional or district office of the Department of Home Affairs in South Africa.
+This temporary residence visa must be kept valid and an application for extension (BI-159) can be submitted at any regional or district office of the Department of Home Affairs in South Africa.

 How to apply for a VISA